 Regarding domestic capabilities, Ecuador has the capability to produce transgenic plants.
-Ecuador's Polytechnic School of the Coast (ESPOL) - Center for Biotechnology Research (CIBE), a public university, reports that in 2012 it succeeded in producing lines of cisgenic and transgenic banana plants resistant to black sigatoka (or black leaf streak); as well as a line of plants bio-fortified with higher concentrations of folates.
+Ecuador's Polytechnic School of the Coast's (ESPOL) Center for Biotechnology Research (CIBE), reports that in 2012 it succeeded in producing lines of cisgenic and transgenic banana plants that are resistant to black sigatoka (or black leaf streak).
+It has also reported a line of plants bio-fortified with higher concentrations of folates.

 Ecuador's ESPOL has commented to FAS Quito its desire to collaborate with the United States on cacao DNA sequencing and the adaptation of banana and cacao plants to disease and climate change.
 Ecuador is not developing antibiotics, foods or pharmaceuticals using GE techniques or plants.

-- b) Commercial production: Ecuador has no commercial GE plants in production. - c) Exports: Ecuador currently does not export GE plant material. - d) Imports: Corn, cotton, soybean meal, and soybean oil for industrial use in Ecuador are largely of foreign origin. - Ecuador imported approximately 98 percent of its cotton needs, or some 11,000 metric tons (MT) in 2016.
-Of these imports, at least 87 percent of this volume was GE-derived product. - Soybean meal and oil imports are rising.
-The United States and Bolivia are the main suppliers.
-In 2016, Ecuador purchased about 920,000 MT of soybean meal, of which, at least 97 percent was GE-derived product.
+- b) Commercial production: Ecuador has no commercial GE plants in production. - c) Exports: Ecuador currently does not export GE plant material. - d) Imports: Corn, cotton, soybean meal, and soybean oil for industrial use in Ecuador are largely of foreign origin. - Ecuador imported approximately 99 percent of its cotton needs, or some 11,500 metric tons (MT) in 2017.
+Of these imports, at least 93 percent of this volume was GE-derived product.

+• Soybean meal and oil imports are rising.
+Argentina, Bolivia, Paraguay and the United States are the main suppliers.
+In 2017, Ecuador purchased about 850,000 MT of soybean meal, of which, at least 95 percent was GE-derived product.

-Ecuador is import dependent on foreign sources (e.g., the United States, Argentina, and Bolivia) for its cotton and soybean meal needs.
+Despite Ecuador's claims to be a food sovereign country, the country is not competitive in the production of certain commodities; and, it is therefore import dependent on foreign sources (e.g., the United States, Argentina, and Bolivia) to meet its cotton and soybean meal needs.
 It currently does not have specific biotechnology requirements for these commodities.
+It is safe to assume that the Government of Ecuador considers them safe, as it is a requirement of the Food Sovereignty Law that foods can only be imported after health and safety requirements have been met.

 Ecuador is unlikely to become self-sufficient in the short- to medium-term in the production of cotton and soybean meal.
-On the contrary, Ecuador will likely continue to source from foreign countries some of the ingredients for animal feed, poultry, pork, cooking oil, aquaculture (i.e., shrimp and tilapia), tuna canning, and snack food industries.
-Sources comment that should Ecuador impose restrictive import measures, these will adversely affect feed manufacturing.
+On the contrary, Ecuador will likely continue to source from foreign countries some of the ingredients for animal feed used in shrimp, poultry and pork production; cooking oil for human consumption; and other food ingredients produced using modern biotechnology.
+Sources comment that should Ecuador impose restrictive import measures, these will adversely affect feed manufacturing and processed food manufacturing.
 This would jeopardize employment and undermine both food security and the government's own efforts at combating malnutrition.
-The Government of Ecuador is likely to import GE corn seed for research purposes in the year 2018.

-- e) Food aid: Ecuador is not a food-aid recipient country. - f) Trade barriers: Legislation permits the introduction of GE crops for research purposes and under exceptional conditions for commercial purposes.
-Commercial production requires presidential intervention citing national interests such as food sovereignty concerns, ratification by Ecuador's National Assembly that such national interest exist, and possibly a ruling by the Constitutional Court attesting that such national interest does not contradict the Constitution's declaration of Ecuador as a country free of transgenic crops.
+- e) Food aid: Ecuador is not a food-aid recipient country. - f) Trade barriers: The current constitutional challenge to experimentation with GE crops does not permit the introduction of GE crops for research purposes, even under exceptional conditions for commercial purposes.
+Commercial production would require presidential intervention citing national interests such as food security concerns, ratification by Ecuador's National Assembly that such national interest exist, and possibly a ruling by the Constitutional Court attesting that such national interest does not contradict the Constitution's declaration of Ecuador as a country free of transgenic crops.
 Imports of raw commodities do not require special authorizations and U.S. exports of harvested crops have not experienced barriers based on their GE nature.